RISE-Remote-Intranet-School-Environment/RISE-Syllabus/README.md

 ## GITHUB PROJECT

-We use github project in order to organise the taks to do. it's easy to
+We used github project in order to organise the taks to do.
+It's easy to use and enable you to direcly create a branch from an issue.
+You recommend you to use it as well, and to read what has already been done.